clicon/clixon-docs/controller.rst

 This section describes the clixon network controller, an extension of Clixon to manage devices using NETCONF.

-The aim of the clixon network controller is to provide a simple network controller for NETCONF devices (not only Clixon).
+The goal of the clixon network controller is to provide a simple network controller for NETCONF devices (not only Clixon).

-Further, the controller has the following features:
+Further, the controller has the following aims:

 - Network services, with a Python API
 - Multiple devices, with different YANG schemas